SachinKalsi/blog/category/ml/_posts/2018-08-20-top-8-performance-metrices-one-should-know.md

 ![confusion_matrix_multi_class_classification]({{site.baseurl}}data/images/cm_multi.png)

-If the model you trained is very good, then all the principle diagonal values will be high & non-principle diagonal values will be low or zero.
+If the model you trained is very good, then all the <a href="https://en.wikipedia.org/wiki/Main_diagonal" target="_blank">principle diagonal values</a> will be high & non-principle diagonal values will be low or zero.

 Let P & N be the total number of Positive & Negative test data points respectively, Then